LisasMOOCname/assignments/exercises/colorGridFromScratch3/readme.md

-01/05/2018
-Third and final attempt at creating the color grid using regular CSS.
+Assignment: Create the color grid using the specified colors.

+This version is the final attempt to get even spaces between the squares without resorting to faking it with white borders on the squares.

+Completed.